The short answer is YES.

 Look, people don’t buy into ideas and websites that are half right.

 Having a “blogger” mindset is a personal obstacle to reaching your goals with online business.
-Bloggers focus too much on website time, and not enough on money time as I lay it out in WEBSITE NOW WHAT?.
+Bloggers focus too much on website time, and not enough on money time.

 Writing great content, epic content, whatever buzz word the internet is using now is important.
 But it’s just one element, by itself it’s not enough.
 It’s only a piece of a much larger puzzle.
 Just as a self published book or a computer game does not make money by itself.
 It needs a whole host of other systems in place for it to start producing income.